Russia signs decree to sell 19.5 percent Rosneft stake

 The decree, signed by First Deputy Prime Minister Igor Shuvalov, ordered the sale of stake by state energy firm Rosneftegaz to be finalised by Dec.
 5, the document showed.

-Russia's budget, which is in danger of running up a bigger deficit this year than the 3.7 percent of gross domestic product envisaged, needs about 1 trillion rubles ($15.7 billion) in total from privatization deals in 2016.
+Russia's budget, which is in danger of running up a bigger deficit this year than the 3.7 percent of gross domestic product envisaged, needs about 1 trillion roubles (£12.65 billion) in total from privatisation deals in 2016.

-That would translate into a minimum of 711 billion rubles in budget proceeds, according to Reuters calculations.
+That would translate into a minimum of 711 billion roubles in budget proceeds, according to Reuters calculations.

 Under the current plan, Rosneft is due to buy the 19.5 percent stake itself so the proceeds can fund the budget before the end of the year.
 Rosneft would then resell the shares to investors some time in the first quarter of 2017.